dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 1/README.md

 ## VTEP Pool

 "VTEP" stands for the "Virtual Tunnel EndPoint" on an Edge Transport Node or Host Transport Node.
-It is the virtual interface which encapsulates the traffic,from the VMs or K8S Pods, with a GENEVE header and sends towards the physical network.
-Each transport node picks an available IP from the VTEP Pool to assign to its VTEP interface.
+It is the virtual interface which encapsulates the traffic, from the VMs or K8S Pods, with a GENEVE header and then sends towards the destination through the physical network.
+Each transport node picks an available IP from the VTEP Pool to be assigned to its VTEP interface.
 This VTEP pool will be referenced later on in the NSX host/edge preperation steps.
 (On ESX Host this interface is instantiated as a vmkernel interface.)

 _**Advanced Networking & Security -> Inventory -> Groups -> Ip Pools**_